Toward single particle reconstruction without particle picking: Breaking the detection limit: Introduction

-In order to recover the image, we use autocorrelation analysis.
-Specifically, we relate the autocorrelations of the micrographs to the autocorrelations of the image.
-For any noise level, these autocorrelations can be estimated to any desired accuracy, provided that we observe sufficiently many image occurrences and the latter are separated in the micrograph.
-Importantly, there is no need to detect individual image occurrences.
+In order to recover the 3-D structure, we use autocorrelation analysis that relates the autocorrelations of the micrographs to the parameters describing the 3-D model.
+For any noise level, the autocorrelations of the micrographs can be estimated to any desired accuracy, provided we observe sufficiently many micrographs.
 The autocorrelations of the micrographs are straightforward to compute and require only one pass over the data.
-After estimation of the density of particles in the micrographs, these directly yield estimates for the autocorrelations of the target image itself.
-To estimate the image itself from its estimated autocorrelations, we solve a nonlinear inverse problem; see for instance Figure~\ref{fig:Einst_example}.

-Beyond this 2-D proof of concept, we look toward \mbox{3-D} reconstruction as well.
-Zvi Kam~\cite{kam1980reconstruction} first proposed autocorrelation analysis for \mbox{3-D} reconstruction, under the assumption of perfect particle picking: his method used autocorrelations of the picked, perfectly centered, particles.
-In contrast, we derive the mathematical relation between the autocorrelations of the micrographs as a whole and the \mbox{3-D} volume, under some simplifying conditions.
+To estimate the 3-D structure itself from the estimated autocorrelations, we formulate and solve a nonlinear inverse problem.
+In particular, we show that the first order autocorrelation is just the average pixel value, the second-order autocorrelation is effectively a 1-D radial function, and the third-order is a 3-D function.
+We may therefore hope (but not guarantee) to recover the 3-D volume from the third-order autocorrelation, as it provides sufficiently many equations to solve for the parameters.
+Importantly, there is no need to detect individual projection images.
 We show a few numerical examples and outline the future developments required to make this method applicable to experimental data.